SakunPanthi123/Concepts/concepts.md

 ```
 ## How the .toBlob function could have been implemented

+If you look nicely, there is a callback function.
+When you use the .toBlob function in a canvas html element instance, you get to use the blob the below function returns as the callback function's parameter.
+This way you are able to do stuff withe the blob like uploading it to a server or saving it to the local file system.
+The .toBlob function is not a standard function in JavaScript, but it is a method of the HTMLCanvasElement interface that allows you to create a Blob object representing the image data contained in the canvas.
 ```typescript
 HTMLCanvasElement.prototype.toBlob = function(callback, mimeType = "image/png", quality) {
     // Convert canvas data to base64 encoded string